andreeco/OneTimePasswords.jl/README.md

 - time-based OTP (TOTP, RFC 6238),
 - challenge-response OTP (OCRA, RFC 6287).

+Implements RFCs 4226, 6238, and 6287.
+**Compliance not guaranteed.
+Not audited.**

 Also provides provisioning URIs and SVG/PNG QR-codes for authenticator apps.

+**Security Notice:**
+This library is a _stateless_ OTP codec.
+It does **not** enforce rate limiting, account lockouts, throttling, replay prevention, or secure memory handling.

+It is the responsibility of the application or server to:

+- Enforce retry limits per user/session
+- Lock accounts (temporarily or permanently) after repeated failures
+- Insert artificial delays or exponential backoff between attempts
+- Prevent reuse of OTPs (replay) in the same time window/session
+- Store secrets securely in memory and at rest
+- Always use TLS or other secure channels for OTP transport ...

+Without these operational measures, your application will be vulnerable to brute-force attacks and OTP replay.

+Secrets are returned as Base32-encoded `String`s, which are immutable and cannot be zeroized from memory; for high-assurance systems, use `Vector{UInt8}` for secrets and explicitly overwrite them (with `fill!`) after use.

+## Timing and Side-Channel Security

+- OTP code comparisons are performed in constant time, mitigating the most common remote timing side-channel attacks.
+- This package does **not** guarantee constant-time execution for secret decoding, key handling, or cryptographic operations; it is not designed for hardware tokens, HSMs, or “side-channel hardened” use cases.
+- For most typical server deployments, this is sufficient.
+For high-assurance applications (e.g., multi-tenant or hostile environments, or where hardware side-channels are a concern), use a hardened cryptography library or a hardware security module (HSM).

 ## Installation